UPDATED FEB 27, 2020

 At last, some flat.
 Springwater is part of the 40-mile loop of trails that goes from Gresham to Boring.
 The most-traveled portion is perhaps along the Oaks Bottom Wildlife Refuge, near OMSI.
 From here, it’s easy to connect to one of the 2.5-mile bridge loops (Hawthorne Bridge to Steel) over the Willamette River, or extend your loop by going back over the Tilikum Bridge or the Sellwood Bridge.
 If you are happy with an out-and-back, you can stick to the Springwater Corridor itself.
 With clear markers placed at half-mile intervals, it’s a great place to time your mile or get in a good speed workout.

 There’s no better sound than the audible crunch of a run on Leif Erikson Drive.
-It’s a 12-mile out-and-back route you’ll never tire of.
+It’s about 12 miles out-and-back, and you’ll never tire of this route.
 The gravel fireroad is well-maintained, and couldn’t be more PNW: ferns, mossy trees and a number of mud-flinging bike tires.
 Don’t let that deter you, though.
 There’s plenty of room for all, and also a number of opportunities to sneak over to the more rugged Wildwood Trail.